KPZ equation from a class of nonlinear SPDEs in infinite volume: Main results

+To solve \eqref{eq:phi} after restricting to { $\mathbb{T}_{\ell}$}, we note that although the \abbr{RHS} is not uniformly Lipschitz in the solution, one can construct local solutions and extend them to global solutions via said invariant measures.

-The second assumption states an a priori estimate on randomness of the initial data.
-We clarify it below. \begin{assump} \fsp Let { $\mathbb{P}^{\mathrm{init}}$} be the probability measure on { $\R^{\Z}$} for the law of the initial data to \eqref{eq:phi}.
+\end{remark} The second assumption presents an a priori estimate on randomness of the initial data.
+We will shortly clarify its statement, purpose, and to what extent it is perhaps necessary for \eqref{eq:curr} to converge to \abbr{KPZ}. \begin{assump} \fsp Let { $\mathbb{P}^{\mathrm{init}}$} be the probability measure on { $\R^{\Z}$} for the law of the initial data to \eqref{eq:phi}.
 Let { $\mathfrak{P}^{\mathrm{init}}$} be its Radon-Nikodym derivative with respect to { $\mathbb{P}^{0}$}.
 We assume that there exists a fixed constant { $\gamma_{\mathrm{data}}>0$} such that

 Above, and throughout the paper, the meaning of { $\a\lesssim\b$} is that $|\a|\leq\mathrm{C}|\b|$ for a fixed constant $\mathrm{C}>0$. \end{assump} We now briefly explain Assumption \ref{assump:noneq}.
 First, having invariant measure initial data essentially corresponds to \eqref{eq:noneq} but with { $1$} on the \abbr{RHS}.
 In particular, \eqref{eq:noneq} gives a substantial improvement on the initial data assumption in \cite{DGP}.
-For example, allowing for \eqref{eq:noneq} is what lets us go very far from perturbations of invariant measure data.
+Indeed, as explained in Example \ref{example:niceinit}, allowing for a divergent \abbr{RHS} in \eqref{eq:noneq} is what lets us treat essentially any initial data for the limit \abbr{KPZ} equation (instead of just Brownian initial data as in \cite{DGP} or sufficiently regular initial data as in \cite{HQ,HS,HX,KWX,KZ,YEJP,YEJP25} ).
+Thus, the assumption \eqref{eq:noneq} is far from being a perturbative one.